MSBeni/Data_Ingestion_ETL/Postgresql/pyapp/README.md

 - Connecting to the PostgreSQL Database:
 First, create a python program connect.py in your project directory.
 You can see the connect.py, create_table.py, insert_date.py and print_data.py as reference to start your code.

+while you are connected to the database you are good to go for the several tests.